 “There is a hole in my heart dug deep by advertising and envy and a desire to see a thing that is new and different and beautiful.
 A place within me that is empty, and that I want to fill up.
 The hole makes me think electronics can help.
 And of course, they can…At least for a while.
 At least until they are obsolete.
 At least until they are garbage.

 Electronics are our talismans that ward off the spiritual vacuum of modernity; gilt in Gorilla Glass and cadmium.
 And in them we find entertainment in lieu of happiness, and exchanges in lieu of actual connections.”

-Technological innovation can be exhausting when it’s done in an attempt to satisfy—to fill the emptiness inside (as both Pascal and Mat Honan describe it).
+Technological innovation is exhausting when it is pursued in an attempt to satisfy—to fill the emptiness inside (as both Pascal and Mat Honan describe it).
 Innovation must go on because satisfaction is never found.
-We’re always waiting for the next iPhone, for something newer and shinier, because it may be the answer to satisfy our craving hearts.
+We are left waiting for the next iPhone, for something newer and shinier, because it may be the answer to satisfy our craving hearts.
 This has turned technology into an idol and it will always fail to deliver on its promise to satisfy.

 David Murray, the teacher in the series God’s Technology, often speaks of God as the “ultimate Inventor, Innovator, and Creator who allows men and women to discover His inventions, innovations, and creations…” Technological innovation should be pursued, not for the purpose of finding satisfaction, but to reflect Him, the original Innovator.

-What glitters today fades tomorrow.
-Please pray for the millions of people who continually experience the dissatisfaction of every new gadget and iDevice quickly becoming “garbage.”
+What glitters today, fades tomorrow.
+Please pray for the millions of people who continually experience the dissatisfaction of every new gadget and iDevice.
 Pray that it would drive them to seek the One who ultimately and eternally satisfies—the Lord Jesus Christ.